 Since our foundations in nineteenth century London, we express our faith in charitable work to provide both the spiritual and the social support.
 We believe that with one hand we reach out to God and with the other we reach out to the world.

 Commitment to Reconciliation

-The Salvation Army recognises the Aboriginal people as the traditional owners and custodians of our land.
+The Salvation Army recognises Aboriginal and Torres Strait Islander peoples as the Traditional Owners and Custodians of Australia.
 Our vision for reconciliation is to be a faith movement committed to equity, freedom and the righting of injustice.

 We respect, value and acknowledge the traditions, spiritualities and languages of the oldest living cultural historyin the world.
 We’re intentional about engaging in unified and positive relationships with Aboriginal and Torres Strait Islander peoples and their communities.